-What if I eat old candy?
+What happens if I eat expired candy?

 It’s unlikely that eating a sugar-based confection, like hard candy or candy corn, past its prime will affect your health.
 Hartel says it’s simply an issue of quality decline, not health; that is, “unless a tooth breaks.”
 Same goes for chocolate: Though it may exhibit some signs of age on the surface in the form of a chalky white “bloom,” eating it doesn’t actually present any health risks, though the texture or flavor may be off.